ovace/art/quotes.md

 #By others

+Whom the gods would destroy, they first make mad (spoken by Prometheus in Longfellow's poem The Masque of Pandora)

 True laziness is hard work. (forum tagline).
 More true to me than the famous Bill Gate "I choose a lazy person to do a hard job."

 Dying well is easy, living is not.
 (Rome, Open City)